AlistairB/alistairb.github.io/_posts/2020-10-20-my-experience-creating-a-one-person-startup.md

 The best thing about starting your own startup (if you have the luxury) is working with tech that is hard to get approved in most companies.
 In my case I am writing the app in Haskell among other new (for me) tech choices.

-This has been a great learning opportunity that even if my startup completely fails I will consider worth it.
+This has been a great learning opportunity such that even if my startup completely fails I will consider it worth it.

-## I'm Learning So Much!
+## I'm learning so much!
 But I have noone to share it with 😢

 Working by yourself is extremely challenging.
 Even though the tech I am using is awesome to work with and I am learning a lot, it is lonely and unmotivating working alone.
 Day to day I am actually less happy than when I was working at my previous company with collegues.
 This is inspite of all the great things about this new challenge.